CrugBarat/uk_news_Vue/README.md

 **Data Visualisation Library**: Google Charts

 The UK NEWS app can dynamically search data requested from multiple APIs and return details stored for a corresponding result.
 It can filter through countries and cities in the UK and return a list of up-to-date news articles for the corresponding area.
 Each area uses a different request as a data source.
-The app can also return approx. 100 articles for any given keyword via a search bar.
+The app can also return up to 100 articles for any given keyword via a search bar.
 There is a sports section which handles a different set of requests and data.
 There is a COVID-19 Update section, which uses a different API.
 This section uses goggle charts for data visualisation.

 This exercise was tasked to me by CodeClan, Glasgow where I studied towards a PDA Level 8 in Professional Software Development.
 The exercise brief can be found below.